 - Blood flow – A cervical misalignment can affect blood flow to the head.
 Whether blood flow is being restricted at the brain or the ears, vertigo can be the result.

 - Brainstem function – The atlas surrounds the brainstem.
 Therefore, even the slightest of misalignments can cause issues in the central nervous system.
 As a result, this misalignment may be behind a number of the cause of central vertigo.

-As you can see, the atlas can play a role in many different vertigo causes.
+As you can see, the atlas can play a role in the onset of false spinning sensation.
 So if you suffer from chronic or recurrent vertigo, it just makes sense to get this checked out.